 Here’s why.
 Strength training will help you:

 1. Lose/maintain weight: Not only does strength training aid in weight loss, it also helps you keep it off over time.
 The more you increase your lean body mass the more calories you will burn even at rest.
+Strength training combined with a low-carb diet can accelerate weight loss dramatically.
+And before you think “oh, but then I will be hungry all the time,” know that when done right, low-carb doesn’t equal starvation or deprivation.

 2. Become stronger: Strength training tones and strengthens your muscles by contracting them against a resisting force.
 This force can be your body weight, added weight or pushing against a non-moving object like the floor.
 Strength training helps to enhance your performance of everyday tasks like lifting, carrying and walking up stairs.